reqshark/nanomsg.iojs/readme.markdown

 *(Function)*

 Closes the socket.
 Any buffered inbound messages that were not yet received by the application will be discarded.
-The nanomsg library will try to deliver any outstanding outbound messages for the time specified by `NN_LINGER` socket option.
+The nanomsg library will try to deliver any outstanding outbound messages for the time specified by `linger`.

 ### socket.shutdown(address)